 ETZANOA Announces Capital Campaign

-Arkansas City, KS with the announcement of a $500,000 SPRING Grant from the State of Kansas, the Etzanoa Conservancy is lauching the public phase of its Etzanoa Cultural & Immersion Center Campaign, $4.5 million has ben raised.
+Arkansas City, KS with the announcement of a $500,000 SPRING Grant from the State of Kansas, the Etzanoa Conservancy is launching the public phase of its Etzanoa Cultural & Immersion Center Campaign, $4.5 million has been raised.

 "We couldn't be more pleased," says Dr. David Ross of Topeka and Conservancy Board Chair.
 "The Conservancy and Campaign Leadership Committee is grateful to all those who have helped us reach this stage of the campaign.
 Thanks to their early involvement as donors, the recent $500,000 grant was made possible."